RIKEN-SysSoft/PiP/doc/README-html.md

 * Version 1 - Deprecated
 * Version 2 - Stable version
-* Version 3 - Stable version supporting BLT and ULP
+* Version 3 - Stable version supporting BLT and ULP (experimental)

-In this document, **N** denotes the PiP version number.
+Unfortunately each version has unique ABI and there is no ABI compatibility among them.
+The functionality of PiP-v1 is almost the same with PiP-v2, however, PiP-v2's API is a subset of the PiP-v3's API.
+Hereafter **N** denotes the PiP version number.

 ## Bi-Level Thread (BLT, from v3)